#EuropeanaInspires - Meet design projects from LUCA, School of Arts, Brussels

 Colour Meets Sound is a web tool that makes the colors from Europeana Fashion objects accessible to people with color blindness.
 This is possible by connecting color frequencies to sound frequencies.

-A Walk Through History by Joëlle TanA Walk Through History by Joëlle Tan.
-All rights reserved.
+A Walk Through History by Joëlle TanA Walk through History [simulation] from Joëlle Tan on Vimeo.

 A Walk Through History is an indoor installation where visitors are able to navigate through a selection of paintings - from the Europeana database - whilst moving around in the space.
 The installation includes two connected components: a wall projection and a painted grid on the floor.